takahitomiyamoto/salesforce-buildpack-org-dev/README.md

 # Heroku Buildpack for Salesforce - Org Development

-- This do not create any scratch org.
+- creates a scratch org and login password.

 ## Acknowledgement